13 May, 2026

 Then comes implementation into software infrastructure (64%) and user engagement (63%).
 Clinical productivity ranks fourth at 58%, and quality of care ranks 48%.

-Regarding possible ROI, 82% of top medical care leaders believe their investments yield positive returns.
+Regarding possible ROI, 82% of top healthcare leaders believe their investments yield positive returns.

 Want an AI solution?